Disease Guide ·Conjunctivitis ·2026

 Eye Infection Coverage Basics

-Most policies cover conjunctivitis diagnosis and treatment as a standard illness.
-The 14-day illness waiting period applies.
-Eye drops, vet exams, and diagnostic tests are typically covered.
-First-time claims are usually straightforward and approved without issue.
+Most policies cover conjunctivitis as standard illness.
+The 14-day waiting period applies.
+Eye drops, exams, and diagnostics typically covered.
+First-time claims approved straightforwardly.

 Red flag · Pre-existing